-- Winterizing railroads should ideally begin during the months of Fall.
-All key areas around the rail tracks and facility should be inspected and repaired if necessary before winter freezes the ground and hides potential hazards under a blanket of snow.
+- Railroad winterization should ideally begin during the months of Fall.
+Somebody should inspect all key areas around the rail tracks and facility if necessary before winter freezes the ground and hides potential hazards under a blanket of snow.

 - Clear out drains and gutters.
 Standing water can quickly turn into ice and create icicles and other falling hazards during winter months.

 - Cut down high weeds and prune back trees around the railway tracks.
 Broken bits of a fallen tree, for example, can damage rail switches and disrupt your operations if they’re not cleared out right away.